andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

 - CLI: Your default region is us-east-1.
 You want to execute a command to stop an EC2 instance in the us-east-2 region.
 You have permissions already:
   - Correct: Use the --region parameter -> otherwise the default region is used
   - Incorrect: override the default region by using aws configure -> not optimal as you will need to change it back

+- AppConfig:
+  - enables developers to create, manage, and deploy application configurations quickly and efficiently
+  - provides the functionality to manage feature flags, a powerful technique that allows developers to test and control new features in live environments without affecting all users
+    - developers can gradually introduce new features, control who can access them based on specific criteria such as user role or location, and easily update or revert features without deploying new code
+    - helps developers seamlessly control the visibility and access of new features while keeping them hidden until they're ready for release.
+  - you can define different environments (dev, rod)
+  - you can also create configuration profiles and deployment strategies
+  - AWS AppConfig will automatically encrypt data at rest using AWS owned keys and AWS Key Management Service (KMS).
+    - This layer cannot be disabled or altered by the customer.
+    - The customer can add a second layer of encryption protection that they can control and manage using customer managed keys.

 - SQS:
   - You can't change the queue type after you create it -> if you want to change to FIFO, then delete + create